NicholasSterling/rust-async/src/chapter_1/closures.md

 ### 1.2.c.
 Usual complications

-When working in single-threaded environments, closures are usually a breathe to work with.
+When working in single-threaded environments, closures are usually a breeze to work with.
 The compiler gets to do its magic and you rarely seem to get into trouble, if at all.
 Once we get into async code, though, some concepts that are usually mostly invisible will start becoming very apparent as Rust compile-time safeties start kicking in.

-**Higher Ranked Trait Bounds**
+**Higher-Ranked Trait Bounds**

-The first complication that I want to mention has nothing to do with neither multi-threading nor asynchronous code, but you're bound to face it at one point or another if you start digging into any closure-heavy codebase (which is true of any async codebase, so..), so I'd rather mention it in passing.
+The first complication that I want to mention has nothing to do with either multi-threading or asynchronous code, but you're bound to face it at one point or another if you start digging into any closure-heavy codebase (which is true of any async codebase, so...), so I'd rather mention it in passing.

 TL;DR, you _will_ encounter this syntax at one point or another:
 ```rust